Emanoel-sabidussi/openMR/index.md

 hero_image: assets/ext_images/Pages_layout_5.png
 ---

-# Bulma Clean Theme demo website
+# What is OpenMR Benelux?

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.